Matt Morris (musician): Musical career

 He is the son of country music star Gary Morris.
-He achieved early fame when he appeared on the Disney Channel television series The All-New Mickey Mouse Club, A.K.A.
-MMC in the early 1990s, where he was a cast member from 1991 to 1996 (seasons 4–7).
-Here he met future collaborators Justin Timberlake and Christina Aguilera, along with future celebrities Britney Spears, Ryan Gosling, Chasen Hampton, Keri Russell, and JC Chasez.
+He achieved early success when he appeared on the Disney Channel television series The All New Mickey Mouse Club in the early 1990s, where he was a cast member from 1991 to 1995 (seasons 4–7).
+There he met future collaborators Justin Timberlake and Christina Aguilera, along with future celebrities Britney Spears, Ryan Gosling, Keri Russell, and JC Chasez.
 Morris first experienced success as a songwriter in the early 2000s.
 Morris collaborated with Aguilera on her 2002 RCA Records, "Stripped", co-writing five songs with Aguilera and producer Scott Storch, including the hit "Can't Hold Us Down".
 Another of their collaborations, "Miss Independent", went on to become a number one hit for American Idol winner, Kelly Clarkson.
 Morris continued his success in songwriting by co-writing with Timberlake the song "Another Song (All Over Again)" for Timberlake's second solo album, FutureSex/LoveSounds (2006).
 The track was produced by Rick Rubin, and the album debuted at number one on the Billboard 200 chart.
 Morris co-wrote with Timberlake a song for Reba McEntire's Reba: Duets album, which McEntire sang with Timberlake.
 Morris co-wrote the song "Woman's World", the first single from Cher's album Closer to the Truth (2013).